Home > Blog > UWB Tracking: Unraveling Predictions and Emerging Trends

 A Quick Introduction to Ultra-Wideband Technology

-Simply put, UWB is a short-range RF technology that can pinpoint the location of people, devices, and assets with high precision.
-Unlike Bluetooth and Wi-Fi which use continuous signals, UWB sends out short, nanosecond pulses across a broad range of frequencies to transmit data between devices.
+Simply put, UWB is a short-range pulse radio technology that can pinpoint the location of people, devices, and assets with high accuracy.
+Unlike Bluetooth and Wi-Fi, which use continuous signals, UWB sends out short, nanosecond pulses across a broad range of frequencies to transmit data between devices.

-In practice, this means UWB-enabled devices can quickly send data over short distances and have a clear sense of where other devices are located.
+In practice, this means UWB-enabled devices can quickly send data over short distances and maintain a clear, real-time picture of where other devices are located.
+As a communication technology built on impulse radio principles, UWB was originally developed for military radar before moving into commercial indoor positioning.

 UWB Tracking: Unraveling Predictions and Emerging Trends